Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functions and analytics for GENEA-compatible accelerometer data into R objects.
 See topic 'GENEAread' for an introduction to the package.
 See < https://activinsights.com/technology/geneactiv/> for more details on the GENEActiv device.

-ctsemOMX — by Charles Driver, 2 years ago
+ctsemOMX — by Charles Driver, a month ago

 Continuous Time SEM - 'OpenMx' Based Functions